Overview

 Where to go when - our guide to Atacama Desert

-Atacama Desert
+Atacama Desert Death Valley, Chile

-The weather in Atacama Desert is wide and varied
+The Weather in the Atacama Desert

-This lunar landscape is the world’s driest desert, where rain falls an average of six days a year.
-Its hissing geysers, sprawling salt flats and otherworldly valleys of magnificent amber rocks are accessible throughout the year, with daytime temperatures remaining mostly in the 20°Cs thanks to the surprisingly high altitude.
-Chilean summer runs from December - February, offering warmer, sunnier weather by day and the best conditions for viewing the milky way at night.
+Chilean summer runs from December to February, offering warmer, sunnier weather by day and the best conditions for viewing the Milky Way at night.
 During this time flocks of wild flamingos, which are scattered across the salt flats year-round, gather together in huge numbers.
 The resultant haze of magenta feathers against orange and purple-hued mountains is spectacular.
-In the run up to Lent you may catch the regional festivities of el Carnavalón.
+In the run-up to Lent, you may catch the regional festivities of el Carnavalón.

-March - May and September - November are pleasant shoulder seasons with somewhat cooler temperatures and fewer visitors.
-The winter months of June - August bring chilly nights which reach below zero degrees, and the added possibility of snowfall in July means this could be a less ideal time to visit.
+March-May and September-November are pleasant shoulder seasons with somewhat cooler temperatures and fewer visitors.
+The winter months of June-August bring chilly nights which reach below zero degrees, and the added possibility of snowfall in July means this could be a less ideal time to visit.
 Then again, July coincides with the Fiesta de la Tirana, where locals don flamboyant costumes for the dance of the devil in the Tarapacá region.

-View our Atacama Desert weather guide
+Read More View our Atacama Desert weather guide

 Papagaio